bcampb21/Slide-Masters/README.md

-Coded by Blake Campbell, Music by Blake Campbell
+Slide Masters code by Blake Campbell

-Images by Barry Campbell
+Music by Blake Campbell